 The number of downloaded apps increases year by year.
 In 2019 the worldwide figures hit the scores of 200 billion downloads.
 If they include re-installing and updating existing apps the amount will be even bigger.
 It is almost 50% increase, compared to 2016.
 Three years have passed and the real boom happened.

-Ask yourself, how often do you clean the phone memory from the recent installed apps?
-The main reason why people do that is because these apps are not used.
+Ask yourself, how often do you clean the phone memory from the recently installed apps?
+The main reason why people do that is that these apps are not used.
 And here we come to a very important topic because it is essential for the business to know why exactly this or that all is not used.
-Another reasons are lack of phone memory, aggressive ads and annoying notifications.
+Other reasons are lack of phone memory, aggressive ads, and annoying notifications.
 In general, all these reasons can be generalized and called simple – poor UX or user experience.
 So the failure depends mostly on the UX you provide.

 Source: App Annie